wp-plugins/football-pool/readme.txt

 == Changelog ==

 = 2.3.6 =
+* Small styling updates for WordPress 3.8.
 * Added the match schedule for the 2014 World Cup in Brazil.
 * New shortcode: display the ranking of a single user with [fp-user-ranking].
-* Small updates for WordPress 3.8.
+* New parameter 'group' for the [fp-matches] shortcode.
 * Several hooks (filters and actions) that make the plugin extensible.
 See help page for details.
 * Import CSV & Overwrite will now exit with an error when the file is invalid.
 The data will not be erased.
 * Import CSV & Overwrite will ask for an extra confirmation.